gneu42/Triple-Decky/STL/Sturdy Bunny/Rev_B2-B3/Readme.md

 ## **If your printer is perfectly dialed in, DO NOT USE version B3.3, use B3.2 instead or the new B4.1 in Rev_B4 directory**

+Only the print orientation of the ECAS hole is different from Sturdy Bunny.
+It is turn 90° for better printing and match with the original orientation of V1.1 from Ette.